FAQ: I Got A DWI, What Is Going To Happen To Me?

 I have a CDL license, will I lose it if I get a DWI?

-If you have a CDL, you are unfortunately held to a higher standard.
+- If you have a CDL, you are unfortunately held to a higher standard.
 Even though a BAC is .08 % for other (non-commercial) drivers, if you operate a commercial vehicle you can be charged with a DWI if you have a BAC of .04% or higher.
 In short, yes your CDL will be in jeopardy.
 It is important to have a highly experienced lawyer in your corner.
+If you refuse the breathalyzer, you will lose your CDL License.

 Does a DWI cover driving under the influence of alcohol only, or drugs too?